 The Statement of Accounts was authorised for issue by the Corporate Director (Finance and Operations) on 24 June 2015.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place after this date provided information about conditions existing at 31 March 2015, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-The following events have occurred as at 24 June 2015:
+The following events have occurred as at 24 June 2015 and are not adjusting balance sheet events: